ewen-lbh/mx3-publishr/README.md

 - Cover arts square auto-creation (by cropping)
 - Renaming of audio files following a scheme
 - CLI log types dynamically created, see LOG_TYPES in consts.py
+- Automatic video generation from audiofiles and cover art

 /!\\ Readme imported from my personnal trello card's description